-The Water Utility System Plan shall be updated every six years as required by state statute; the Wastewater and Storm & Surface Water System Plans shall be updated as required by changed conditions or state statute, between every six to ten years.
+The Water Utility System Plan shall be updated every ten years as required by state statute; the Wastewater and Storm & Surface Water System Plans shall be updated as required by changed conditions or regulatory requirements, between every six to ten years.
 All Utility system plans shall use a 20-year planning horizon or greater, and shall consider life cycle costs to identify funding needs.
-Studies to analyze specific geographic areas or issues, such as Storm & Surface Water sub-basin plans, Wastewater capacity and flow studies, or Water pressure zone studies will be completed as required using similar criteria for planning infrastructure needs.
+Studies to analyze specific geographic areas or issues, such as Storm & Surface Water subbasin plans, Wastewater capacity and flow studies, or Water pressure zone studies and seismic impact will be completed as required using similar criteria for planning infrastructure needs.